Budget Listening Sessions

 WHAT WILL HAPPEN AT THE LISTENING SESSIONS?
 WHO’S INVITED?

 The sessions are open to everyone.
 We’ll share budget information, statistics about library use and ask for community members’ feedback.
-I hope you will attend to learn more, to suggest ideas and to ask questions.
-See pages 2-3 in the January-May 2025 Explorations for more information.
+We hope you will attend to learn more, to suggest ideas and to ask questions.

 WHO CAN I CONTACT FOR MORE INFORMATION?